Why You Should Integrate HubSpot with NetSuite Sooner Than Later

 - Increased business competitiveness

-- Elimination of redundant hours spent across knowledge workers looking for the same or similar data
+- The elimination of redundant hours that revenue teams spend seeking the same or similar data

-- ROI associated with specific analytics initiatives can be quantified
+- Positive ROI resulting from specific analytics initiatives

-- Elimination of impacts due to financial restatements
+- The elimination of impacts because of financial restatements

 More Personalized Marketing

 Integrating HubSpot with NetSuite can also help you incorporate more personalization in sales, CS, and marketing.
 Personalized outreach is critical in today’s environment, making integrated data invaluable to your success.
 80% of consumers have stated that they’re more eager to purchase from brands that offer personalized experiences.

 Although you need data to personalize your outreach efforts, the data needs to be helpful.
 NetSuite and HubSpot integrations should have valuable and highly accurate data to facilitate personalization.
 This will also allow your revenue teams to gain real-time visibility into your prospects’ and customers’ online activities and responses to these outreach efforts.

 These integrations will be able to access reports that objectively indicate the most valuable leads for marketing to target and which to focus less on with their campaigns, which prospects are most likely to close for your sales team, and which customers may be at risk of not renewing for your customer success team.
 You’ll ultimately gain deep insight into the best ways to connect with your customer base through effective personalization.

 Personalizing your outreach efforts will go a long way in building better relationships with your prospects and current customers.
 You’ll have an easier time standing apart from competitors that offer more generic customer experiences.